ivan-lyf/ivan-lyf/README.md

 > A few things I’m proud of — more in my repos 👇

+#### UBC Rocket
+Member of the TVR softwareteam.
+**Tech:** C++, QML, QtCreator
+- Contributed to the development of ground-control-station
+- Works with hardware data such as radio and sensors
+- Maintain UBC Rocket's official website

 #### 🛰 Rate My Food UBC
 Full-stack web app for rating UBC residence dishes.
 **Tech:** React, Chakra UI, Supabase, Docker